 Practical checklist

-- Confirm which ISA versions your national standard-setter has adopted.
-The IAASB effective dates apply unless your jurisdiction has set different dates (the FRC consultation on ISA (UK) 240 and ISA (UK) 570 closed 16 January 2026)
+1. Confirm which ISA versions your national standard-setter has adopted.
+The IAASB effective dates apply unless your jurisdiction has set different dates (the FRC is currently consulting on adoption of ISA (UK) 240 and ISA (UK) 570, with a consultation closing date of 16 January 2026)

-- Update your going concern working paper template to separate the gross identification of events and conditions from the evaluation of management's mitigating plans (ISA 570 (Revised 2024))
+3. Update your going concern working paper template to separate the gross identification of events and conditions from the evaluation of management’s mitigating plans ( ISA 570 (Revised 2024))

 Common mistakes